Chocolate Peanut Butter Fudge

 Tips for this Fudge Recipe

-• Stir and Scrape the sides when mixing – You want to get all that chocolate melted and smooth.
+• Stir and scrape the sides when mixing – You want to get all that chocolate melted and smooth.
 Be sure to use a heavy rubber scraper spatula to help you accomplish this.
-Make sure to scrape way down to the bottom of the bowl to incorporate it all into the fudge mixture.
-Make sure your fudge is completely smooth before pouring it in.
+Make sure to scrape all the way down to the bottom of the bowl to incorporate every last bit of chocolate into the fudge mixture.
+Make sure your fudge is completely smooth before pouring it into the pan.
 You also want to stir until the sheen is gone.
 It will become thick and harder to stir, which is a good thing!

 • Pan sizing – This recipe makes a lot of fudge so a 9×13 inch pan works great.
 A 8-inch square pan probably won’t be big enough to fit it all.